Adenuga-Adeyemi/Adenuga-Adeyemi/README.md

 ---
 ## About Me

 I am a passionate Data Analyst and Academic Writer based in Lagos, Nigeria.
 I specialize in transforming complex data into clear insights that drive smarter decisions.
-With strong expertise in tools like Excel and Power BI, I enjoy working on projects related to Health Informatics, helping organizations and individuals understand and leverage their data for better outcomes.
+With expertise in tools like SPSS, Excel, SQL, Power BI, Python, and Tableau, I enjoy working on projects related to Health Informatics, helping organizations and individuals understand and leverage their data for better outcomes.

 As an academic writer, I focus on creating well-researched articles and reports.
 I have published on platforms like Medium, where I share my thoughts and findings on data analysis, health informatics, and peace advocacy.